angshu-min-js/votingapp/README.md

 #This is a guide for the Basejump: Voting App

-Let’s start off with the scaffold mean app:
+Let’s start off by scaffolding the mean app using Yo:

 1. Start the cloud 9  workspace
 ```